Michael-Burton1/project-3/README.md

 Test: "it should replace every instance of a number containing a 1 that does not contain a 2 or a 3 to be replaced by a 'beep'."
 expect: beeBoop(1).toReplace(["beep"]);

+list of things i need to accomplish:
+1.take user input and create an array with an index the lenght of the inputted number +1 2.make each object in array numbers from 0-inputed number
+3.